-- ii.
-Absence of leptomeningeal metastases; and - iii.
-Stable extra-cranial disease as documented on restaging studies dated within the past two months; and - iv.
+- iv.
+Life expectancy is > 6 months; and - v.
 Total number of brain metastases treated in the past 12 months is \leq 13. - c) Retreatment after previous whole brain radiation therapy - 3.
 Chordoma and chondrosarcoma - 4.
 Craniopharyngioma - 5.
 Definitive treatment of the following: - a) Hepatocellular carcinoma without evidence of regional or distant metastasis - b) Non-small cell lung cancer, when all the following criteria are met: - i.
 Stage I or stage IIA with negative mediastinal lymph nodes; and - ii.
-Tumor size ≤ 5cm; and - iii.
-Individual is medically inoperable or refuses to have surgery after thoracic surgery evaluation. - c) Pancreatic adenocarcinoma without evidence of distant metastasis - d) Prostate cancer without evidence of distant metastases - 6.
+Tumor size ≤ 5cm; and iii.
+Individual is medically inoperable or refuses to have surgery after thoracic surgery evaluation.

+- c) Pancreatic adenocarcinoma without evidence of distant metastasis - d) Prostate cancer without evidence of distant metastases - 6.
 Extracranial oligometastatic disease, when all the following criteria are met: - a) Primary tumor type is any of the following: - i.
 Colorectal cancer - ii.
 Melanoma - iii.
 Non-small cell lung cancer - iv.
 Prostate cancer - v.
 Renal cancer - vi.
-Sarcoma; and - b) Controlled primary tumor defined as at least 3 months since original tumor was treated definitively, with no progression at primary site; and - c) Performance status KPS score \geq 70% or ECOG performance status of 0 2; and - d) Has up to 5 metastatic lesions, and if the individual has previously received local therapy (e.g., SBRT, surgery, or radiofrequency ablation) for metastatic disease, the treated lesion(s) from that therapy are included in the total count of 5 lesions; and - e) Each lesion is ≤ 5 cm in size; and - f) No evidence of malignant pleural effusion, leptomeningeal or peritoneal carcinomatosis. - 7.
-Glomus jugulare tumors - 8.
-Hemangiomas of the brain - 9.
-Intracranial arteriovenous malformations (AVMs)
+Sarcoma; and - b) Controlled primary tumor defined as at least 3 months since original tumor was treated definitively, with no progression at primary site; and - c) Performance status KPS score ≥ 70% or ECOG performance status of 0 2; and - d) Life expectancy is at least 6 months; and - e) Has up to 5 metastatic lesions, and if the individual has previously received local therapy (e.g., SBRT, surgery, or radiofrequency ablation) for metastatic disease, the treated lesion(s) from that therapy are included in the total count of 5 lesions; and - f) Each lesion is \leq 5 cm in size; and

+- g) No evidence of malignant pleural effusion, leptomeningeal or peritoneal carcinomatosis.

+- 7. Glomus jugulare tumors

+- 8. Hemangiomas of the brain

+- 9. Intracranial arteriovenous malformations (AVMs)

 - 10. Meningioma

 - 11. Pineal gland tumors

 - 12. Pituitary adenoma

 - 13. Recurrent gliomas

 - 14. To treat a previously irradiated field

 - 15. Trigeminal neuralgia refractory to medical therapy

 - 16. Uveal melanoma